vitei/Usagi/README.md

 1. Follow the instructions in that projects README.md

-The engine has been updated to Vulkan, if you have issues you can follow the instructions in [graphics](https://github.com/vitei/Usagi/wiki/Graphics) to revert to the legacy OpenGL support.
+The engine has just been updated to Vulkan, it is in a first functional state, if you have issues you can follow the instructions in [graphics](https://github.com/vitei/Usagi/wiki/Graphics) to revert to the legacy OpenGL support.

 Current Version 0.2
 ----------------------